Freeman's Mind

-Freeman's Mind is a machinima series created by Ross Scott using the Source remake of the 1998 video game Half-Life.
+Freeman's Mind is a machinima series created by Ross Scott.
+Freeman's Mind used the Source remake of the 1998 video game Half-Life.
 It follows the protagonist of the game, Gordon Freeman, also voiced by Scott, who acts as a combination of narrator and running commentary, often criticizing and satirizing the game world's conventions in a style similar to that in Mystery Science Theater 3000.
-The series ran from 2007 to 2014 and consists of 71 episodes (including episode 0 and two bonus episodes).
-A sequel series, titled Freeman's Mind 2, debuted in 2017, and is ongoing with 71 episodes in total.
+The series ran from 2007 to 2014 and consisted of 71 episodes.
+The series was hosted on Machinima until 2014.
+A sequel series, titled Freeman's Mind 2 set in Half-Life 2, debuted in 2017, and is still ongoing.
+In 2014, IGN reposted the series.